 - Guitar case - If you plan to transport your instrument to another location, a case is essential to keeping it in good condition.

 - Capo - A capo will help you change the key of the chords you’re playing if you plan to sing along.

 An out of tune guitar can make even the best guitar player in the world sound terrible.
-So before joining in on group guitar classes, you have to make sure your instrument is in tune.
+So before you start online guitar lessons for beginners, you should make sure your instrument is in tune.

 Essentially, the way to tune a guitar is by adjusting its strings.
 You can do this by turning the strings’ corresponding tuning keys on the head of the guitar.
 Turn the tuning key away from you to tighten the string and raise its pitch; turn it toward you to loosen it and lower the pitch.